Back to Wyoming

 Plain English Breakdown

-The candidate explanation includes details about specific animals and income requirements that are consistent with the official source material.
+The candidate explanation includes details about specific species (elk, deer, antelope, and turkey) which are supported by the official text.

 Transferable Landowner Hunting Licenses Requirements